 The Depository Trust and Clearing Corporation, which settles roughly $2.5 quadrillion in US securities transactions annually, has set October 2026 as the launch date for its tokenized securities platform, with 50 DeFi and TradFi institutions already signed on.
 For most crypto traders, DTCC is invisible plumbing.
 Its move onto public blockchain rails changes something concrete: equities, bonds, and funds that previously required a brokerage account and a T+2 settlement window may soon be reachable through the same self-custody wallet you use for DeFi swaps.
-OKX’s built-in Web3 wallet sits at this intersection, and the setup process is short enough that waiting has no upside.
+OKX’s built-in Web3 wallet sits at this intersection.
+This guide explains what tokenized securities are, how the DTCC timeline affects on-chain liquidity, and how to get set up on OKX before October.

 What tokenized securities are — and how they differ from ordinary crypto tokens or stablecoins